syncfusion-content/blazor-docs/blazor/speeddial/events.md

 ---
 layout: post
-title: Events with Blazor SpeedDial Component | Syncfusion
+title: Events in Blazor SpeedDial Component | Syncfusion
-description: Checkout and learn about events with Blazor SpeedDial component in Blazor Server App and Blazor WebAssembly App.
+description: Checkout and learn about various events in Blazor SpeedDial component and much more.
 platform: Blazor
 control: SpeedDial
 documentation: ug